Ashutoshbot1/control-plane/docs/DECISIONS.md

 - Do not expose refresh tokens to frontend JavaScript.
 - Rotate refresh tokens on refresh.
 - Revoke refresh tokens on logout and sensitive account events.
+- Treat reuse of an already-rotated token as a possible compromise and revoke its active descendants.
 - Use `Secure` cookies in production.

 ### Trade-off